 Dockage started her broodmare career in fine style, her first three foals being Rail Link’s dam Docklands, the Gr.3 July Stakes winner Wharf and Linda’s Lad’s dam Colza.

 Docklands shared the same sire, Theatrical, as Dahlia’s Gr.1-winning daughter Dahlia’s Dreamer.
 A winner three times over a mile and twice over a mile and a quarter, Docklands proved very effective as a broodmare, the daughter of Theatrical now being the dam of eight winners, and five of them were good enough to contest Group events.
 Her 2004 Zamindar colt, Crossharbour, became her third Group winner when he took the Gr.2 Prix du Conseil de Paris in 2008 and the Gr.3 Prix Gontaut-Biron in 2009, while a visit to Grand Lodge had resulted in her smart son Chelsea Manor, winner of the Gr.3 La Coupe de Maisons-Laffitte over 1¼ miles at three and third twice at Gr.1 level at four.
-In 2012, the Oasis Dream colt Mainsail won the Listed Prix Matchem before finishing an unlucky second in the Prix Daphnis Gr.3.
+In 2013, her Oasis Dream colt Mainsail won the Prix Bertrand du Breuil Gr.3 at Chantilly.

 Rail Link played a leading role in Dansili becoming champion sire in France in 2006.
 After losing his rider on his debut, Rail Link won the last five of his six completed outings to share the title of best horse in Europe with George Washington on the 2006 World Thoroughbred Racehorse Rankings.
 Timeform rated him 132, which places him among the very best colts from the Danehill line.